memerson12/mcc-testing/readme.md

-# MCC Data Fetcher

-You will find the code to that actual does all of the work in the `index.js`.
-If you are curious about all the data I have found so far in the MCC firebase database you can look in the `testing.js` file.

-Here is a sample out put of the `index.js`:
+# MC Championship Firestore Database Exploration

+In looking through the [mcc.live](https://mcc.live) site, I discovered that the Noxcrew were using a Firebase Firestore database to handle the event data.
+To find all the data I have been able to find in the database take a look at the `testing.js` file.
+In the `index.js` file, I have put together a small script to gather the data used by [fishfei137](https://github.com/fishfei137/MCC-Viewership) in their MCC stats.
+An example output of this file can be seen below.

 ```json
 {